interledgerjs/ilp-plugin-ethereum/README.md

 ## Overview

-Settle Interledger payments with ether and ERC-20 tokens.
+Settle Interledger packets with streaming micropayments of ETH or an ERC-20 token.

 Two plugins peer with one another over WebSockets and exchange Interledger packets denominated in ETH or a particular ERC-20 token.
 One or both peers may collateralize a unidirectional, or one-way payment channel from themselves to the other peer.
 Then, they may send settlements as payment channel claims at configurable frequency.
 Two peers may extend nearly no credit to one another and require settlements before or after every ILP packet, or extend greater credit to one another and settle less frequently.